Toledot Yeshu: Background and sources

 Some historians have suggested the dependency of the Toledot on early Jewish-Christian gospels or that the oral traditions behind the written versions of the Toledot Yeshu might go all the way back to the formation of the canonical narratives themselves.
 The largest source of input to the Toledot seems to be anecdotes gathered from various parts of the Talmud and Midrash.
 These appear to be popular adaptations of material aimed against two Christian doctrines: the virgin birth and the ascension.
-Some of the Talmudic anecdotes are clearly fictitious or absurd, and some seem incompatible with each other or with known historical fact.
-In some instances, the Talmudic source of the Toledot is very obscure or of doubtful authenticity, and may not originally have been relevant to Jesus.
+Some of the Talmudic anecdotes seems to be incompatible with each other or with known historical fact.
+In some instances, the Talmudic source of the Toledot is obscure or of doubtful authenticity, and may not originally have been relevant to Jesus.
 (Note: For example, the "nativity" account in chapter 1 of the Strassburg version of the Toledot is derived from Kallah, a purported Talmudic tractate whose provenance is so uncertain that it did not appear in print until 1864.
 Moreover, the anecdote in Kallah may not refer to Jesus at all.)
 Another source may have been the canonical Gospels themselves.
 The miracles performed by Jesus in these texts is not denied, but instead, the ability of Jesus to perform them is delegated to the use of Egyptian magic or an appropriation of the Ineffable Name (the Divine Name), but not to diabolical incantations.
 (Note: Concurrences with the gospel accounts include the fact that Jesus's parents were named Joseph and Mary; that he was born in Bethlehem; that he was bold toward the Jewish elders; that he could perform miracles (here made out to be sorcery); that he claimed to be born of a virgin; that he claimed to be the Son of God; that he applied Isaiah 7:14 to himself; that he raised the dead; that he healed a leper; that Jews fell down and worshipped him; that he entered Jerusalem upon an ass; that he applied to himself Zacharias 9:9; that he charged the Jews with being stiff-necked people; that he applied to himself the 2nd and 110th Psalms; that he walked on water; that he was betrayed by Judas; that he was scourged, crowned with thorns, and given vinegar to drink; that he was put to death on the Passover and buried before the Sabbath began; and that his twelve apostles spread a story of his resurrection.)